On the convergence of the drainage network with branching

-are tight.
-Let us prove that all limit point process of subsequences has the same distribution and to achieve that, let us consider a subsequence that converge in distribution to
+is tight.
+Let us prove that all limit point process of subsequences have the same distribution and to achieve that, let us consider a subsequence that converge in distribution to

 For this subsequence, by Skorohod's Representation Theorem, we can couple this $11$-tuple for $n \in \mathbb{N}$ and the limiting process in \eqref{eq:11tuple}, such that the convergence is almost surely.